-Join Ben Long for an in-depth discussion in this video Image format and size, part of Shooting with the Nikon D7000.
+Join Ben Long for an in-depth discussion in this video Image format and size, part of Nikon D7000 Essential Training.

 By default your camera shoots in JPEG format.…Established by the Joint Photographic Experts Group, JPEG is a compressed image format.…That is it takes the original image data that your camera captures and it…crunches it down so that it takes up far less storage.…JPEG Compression is a lossy compression scheme that is there's a loss of quality…when JPEG compression is applied to an image.…The more compression you apply, the more your image is visibly degraded.…Most cameras give you a few different JPEG conversion choices.…